‘The Vampire Diaries’ Finale Spoilers: Is A Major Character Set To Die?

 — Dobrevic Brasil (@dobrevicbr) February 16, 2017

-Warning: this article contains spoilers.
-Please do not read this article if you do not wish to read The Vampire Diaries finale spoilers.
+Warning: This article contains spoilers.
+Please do not read this article if you do not wish to read Vampire Diaries finale spoilers.

-FanSided was one of the first outlets to bring fans the much-needed The Vampire Diaries finale spoilers.
-According to them, Elena — played by Nina Dobrev, who will be returning to the role that made her famous — will be standing in the Mystic Falls cemetery while mourning the death of the major character that’s died.
-When fans pan to the view of Elena and her loved ones, there’s one character that’s missing…and who’s definitely missed.
+FanSided was one of the first outlets to bring fans the much-needed Vampire Diaries finale spoilers.
+According to them, Elena — played by Nina Dobrev, who will be returning to the role that made her famous — will be standing in the Mystic Falls cemetery while mourning the death of the major character who’s died.
+When fans pan to the view of Elena and her loved ones, there’s one character missing — and who’s definitely missed.
 But who is this character?

 There are certainly some theories that abound.